denisab85/UofM/Assignments/A3/table/Readme.txt

 //-----------------------------------------

-To compile the table project, run make.
+To compile the table project, run:
+> make

 To start a test, run:
 > ./table ./sequences.txt